binaryhellstorm/meshconfig/README.md

 Once this is done you will need to restart, as the installer will have enabled the SPI bus to allow the Pi to communicate with the NEBRA Hat.

+After a reboot you should be able to open the Meshtastic app in a web browser.

+For reasons that are still unclear to me, you must first go to the Pi's IP in a browser after first install.
+So open https://IP replaceing the IP with your unit's IP or hostname.

-After a reboot you should be able to open the Meshtastic app in a web browser by going to https://client.meshtastic.org/ and clicking New Connection>HTTP and then entering your devices hostname or it's IP, for example "https://192.168.1.20".
+After that you can connect by by going to https://client.meshtastic.org/ and clicking New Connection>HTTP and then entering your devices hostname or it's IP, for example "https://192.168.1.20".
 Make sure to select the "Use HTTPS" option.

 Once connected go to Config>Radio Config>LORA and choose your region.
 For the US you can use the US/915 region.